Project Life Cycle: What Is, How It Works and Its Benefits

 Besides the concept of the Project life cycle concept, you’ll discover who’s behind its creation, the five main stages that define this model, and why it is important.

 Stay tuned to learn an efficient mechanism for the development of your project.

 The project life cycle is the sequence of five stages a project goes through.
 It includes initiation, planning, execution, monitoring and controlling, and closure.

 Upon respecting these stages while working on your project, you’ll be able to complete your project successfully.

 Who invented the Project life cycle?

 The Project life cycle was created by the Project Management Institute (PMI).
-This methodology was demonstrated in the 7th edition of the best project management books – Project management book of knowledge (PMBOK).
+This methodology was demonstrated in one of the best project management books, Project management book of knowledge (PMBOK).

 The goal was to display a course of five stages, as you’ve seen above, that would lead the project manager and team into the project’s delivery.
 Below you’ll find the specifics behind every single stage of the Project life cycle.

 What are the 5 stages of a project life cycle?